-As part of the Healthy Families America program, we share a mission of promoting the well-being of children and preventing abuse and neglect through intensive in-home visits and services.
+As part of the Healthy Families America network, we share a mission of promoting the well-being of children and preventing abuse and neglect through intensive in-home visits and services.

 During in-home visits, our family support workers guide families towards being the kind of parent that every child needs.
-Using the Growing Great Kids curriculum, services help make parenting less stressful by:
+Using the Parents as Teachers curriculum, Healthy Families Montgomery services help make parenting less stressful by:

 - Teaching basic parenting skills (feeding, diapering, bathing, and others)

-- Linking families with community resources (including WIC, Medicaid, Early Head Start, and more)
+- Linking families with community resources (including WIC, Medicaid, and more)

 - Providing a support network of other parents